donathan258/brand_assets/README.md

-# Sheandoah Lodge Brand Assets
+# Shenandoah Lodge Brand Assets

 This repository hosts the brand guidelines and individual assets for the 2020 rebrand of Shenandoah Lodge 258, Order of the Arrow, BSA.